MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 <!-- TODO: find a good place for this section. -->

-WebView2 for `WebResourceRequested` event, you can specify a filter which lets you filter the requests that the app is interested in based on URL and reousce type.

-If the host app uses a filter, the filter must be added before (not after) a `WebResourceRequested` event can be fired.
+In a `WebResourceRequested` event, you can specify a filter for the requests that the app is interested in based on URL and resource type.
+If the host app uses a filter, the filter must be added before a `WebResourceRequested` event is fired.

-For example, suppose the host app is only interested in images, ... then use the __, so that the app only receives events which
+For example, say a host app is trying to replace images, in which case the host app is only interested in web resource requested events for images.
+The app would only get events for images by specifing the filter for images.
+Another example is if the host app is only interested in all requests that are under a domain name like https://example.com, then the app would use the URL filter to get events associated with that site.

 See [CoreWebView2.AddWebResourceRequestedFilter Method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2.addwebresourcerequestedfilter?view=webview2-dotnet-1.0.1185.39).